Super Bowl XXXI: Super Bowl pregame news and notes

 The Packers were favored to win the game by 14 points, largely because many thought the Patriots were a Cinderella team, and because of the recent dominance of the NFC in Super Bowl games.

 The signing of Andre Rison by Green Bay late in the season had been a surprise to the league.
 Rison had been released by two teams over the previous two years and was known as a serious disciplinary problem for skipping team meetings.
 The previous year, the Packers had tried to sign Rison and Favre had spoken positively when a deal was not reached, stating "We saved a lot of money, and a lot of heartache because he was a problem internally."
 Rison later replied that if he were a defensive player, "I'd try to break his face."
 He also added "maybe a couple of years ago, I would have said he's a hillbilly jealous of a black man making money.
 But now I'm at this age.
 No comment."

 Much of the pregame hype surrounded the conflict between Parcells and Patriots owner Robert Kraft.
 Kraft took control of the team after Parcells was hired, and the two of them had different ideas on how to run the organization.
 Six days before the Super Bowl, in an article by Will McDonough, The Boston Globe reported Parcells would leave the Patriots after the Super Bowl to become the coach of the New York Jets.
 The book Patriot Reign alleges the Patriots have cell phone records showing Parcells was in constant contact with the Jets during the week.
-Then-Patriots defensive coordinator (and now head coach) Bill Belichick is quoted as saying Parcells' plans to leave for the Jets were a distraction, "Yeah, I'd say it was a little bit of a distraction all the way around.
+Then-Patriots defensive backs coach (and former head coach) Bill Belichick is quoted as saying Parcells' plans to leave for the Jets were a distraction, "Yeah, I'd say it was a little bit of a distraction all the way around.
 I can tell you first-hand, there was a lot of stuff going on prior to the game.
 I mean, him talking to other teams.
 He was trying to make up his mind about what he was going to do.
 Which, honestly, I felt [was] totally inappropriate.
 How many chances do you get to play for the Super Bowl?
 Tell them to get back to you in a couple of days.
 I'm not saying it was disrespectful to me, but it was in terms of the overall commitment to the team."
-Parcells even refused to travel back with the rest of the Patriots after the game, and was eventually hired by the rival Jets.
+Parcells even refused to travel back with the rest of the Patriots after the game and was eventually hired by the rival Jets.

 To honor former NFL commissioner Pete Rozelle, who died on December 6, 1996, each player wore a special helmet decal with Rozelle's signature, "Pete", printed across the NFL logo.
 Tributes to Rozelle were also published in the game program.